Coldcard/firmware/stm32/bootloader/README.md

     flash erase_address 0x0801e000 0x2000

+## Bootloader upgrade 3.0.? to 3.1.?

+- clear main PIN before install, or else you won't be able to get back in!

 ## Re-do Bag Number

 - cannot writes ones, and then change flash cells; have to remain unprogrammed